Computer Hope

 .cshrc

 Unix C shell startup configuration file found in the home or root directory.
-The C shell startup configuration file can contain or perform such functions as set variables, define aliases, perform initializations and various other tasks.
+The C shell startup configuration file can contain or perform such functions as set variables, define aliases, perform initializations and other tasks.

 # @(#)Cshrc 1.6 91/09/05 SMI